Anivice/lzw/README.md

 ### Huffman Coding

 Huffman coding is a well-known coding algorithm with variable coding length.
-It is suitable for data with huge variety in length for its symbols.
+It is suitable for data with huge variety in appearance frequency for its symbols.
 High frequency data are encoded with shorter bits and low frequency data are encoded with longer codes, resulting in fewer bits used in general.
 Huffman coding requires a dictionary in the decoding process.